-On January 3, 2017, the Company received a subpoena from the United States Attorney for the District of Massachusetts under the False Claims Act inquiring into the Company's interactions and relationships with the American Kidney Fund (Fund), including the Company's charitable contributions to the Fund and the Fund's financial assistance to patients for insurance premiums.
-The Company is cooperating in the investigation, which is part of a broader investigation into charitable contributions in the medical industry.
-The Company believes that the investigation revolves around conduct alleged to be unlawful in United Healthcare v.
-American Renal Associates, 2018 Civ.
-10622 (D. Mass.), but believes that such unlawful conduct was not undertaken by the Company.
-On July 2, 2018, American Renal Associates announced that it had reached a settlement in principle of the United Healthcare litigation.
-The Company lacks information necessary to assess how the American Renal Associates settlement may impact the United States Attorney's investigation.
+On January 3, 2017, the Company received a subpoena from the United States Attorney for the District of Massachusetts under the False Claims Act inquiring into the Company's interactions and relationships with the AKF, including the Company's charitable contributions to the Fund and the Fund's financial assistance to patients for insurance premiums.
+The Company cooperated in the investigation, which was part of a broader investigation into charitable contributions in the medical industry.
+On August 1, 2019, the United States District Court for the District of Massachusetts entered an order announcing that the United States had declined to intervene on a qui tam complaint underlying the USAO Boston investigation and unsealing the relator's complaint so as to permit the relator to serve the complaint and proceed on his own.
+The relator did not serve the complaint within the time allowed, but the court has not yet dismissed the relator's complaint.

 On April 8, 2019, United Healthcare served a demand for arbitration against the Company.
-The demand asserts that the Company unlawfully "steered" patients by waiving co-payments and other means away from coverage under government-funded insurance plans including Medicare into United's commercial plans, including Affordable Care Act exchange plans.
-The Company is contesting United's claims and demands.
+The demand asserts that the Company unlawfully "steered" patients by waiving co-payments and other means away from coverage under government-funded insurance plans including Medicare into United Healthcare's commercial plans, including Affordable Care Act exchange plans.
+The Company is contesting United Healthcare's claims and demands.
+A final hearing date has been scheduled in the arbitration for August 23, 2021.